dhruvi1930/DSA-and-Algorithms/README.md

 #### Singly LinkedList

 A type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail)

+#### Doubly LinkedList

+A bidirectional linked list; i.e., you can traverse it from head to tail node or tail to head node.

+### Stack

+A stack is a linear data structure that follows LIFO (Last In First Out)

+### Queue

+A queue is a linear data structure that functions like a waiting in lines and follows FIFO (First In First Out).

+##### Enqueue

+Adds an item from the back of the queue.

+#### Dequeue

+Removes an item from the front of the queue.